DataDog/datadog-sync-cli/README.md

 To use the tool, first run the `import` command, which will read the wanted items from the specified resources and save them locally into JSON files in the directory `resources/source`.

 Then, you can run the `sync` command which will use that local cache (unless `--force-missing-dependencies` is passed) to create the resources on the destination, and saves locally what has been pushed.

 ## Best practices

 Many Datadog resources are interdependent.
-For example, Users resource can references Roles and Dashboards can include widgets which use Monitors or Synthetics.
+For example, some Datadog resource can reference `roles` and `dashboards`, which includes widgets that may use Monitors or Synthetics data.
 The datadog-sync tool syncs these resources in order to ensure dependencies are not broken.

 If importing/syncing subset of resources, users should ensure that dependent resources are imported and synced as well.